Logo Logo

 a)Pupils rewrite model/example content and some similar content by imitating it in order to gain familiarity with the content to be produced and to develop manual copying skills.

-a)Pupils organise very simple, short, and meaningful content for a prepared and/or unprepared writing task related to the current theme with suitable materials appropriate to the assigned writing type, age, and language level.
+a)Pupils organise a very simple, short, and meaningful content for a prepared and/or unprepared writing task related to the current theme with suitable materials appropriate to the assigned writing type, age, and language level.

 Sosyal-Duygusal Becerileri